 Alright, alright, let’s talk about the super-weird sweater sleeve trend.
 Or, should I say, the turtleneck scarf trend.
 Or the super cropped sweater trend?
-This look has almost as many names as P. Diddy, and when I first saw it, I really wasn’t sure what to think.
+Lately, I’ve even heard it called the knit bolero trend.
+This look has almost as many names as P. Diddy and when I first saw it, I really wasn’t sure what to think.
 Like all wild trends, though, it slowly grew on me, so I decided to give it a whirl.

 Where did the sweater sleeve trend originate, you ask?
 TBH, no one can say for sure.
-My first sighting was via the Simonett Sweater Sleeves, which are more or less a glorified mini-shrug meant to be paired with a bralette for a cute, matchy-matchy look.
+My first sighting was back in 2019 via the Simonett Sweater Sleeves, which are more or less a glorified knit bolero meant to be paired with a bralette for a cute, matchy-matchy look.
 I love them, but for $90, I wasn’t interested.
 No shade, Simonett, I think your items are gorg!!!

 Then, I saw more and more influencers on my feed rocking a slightly different silhouette—less of a sweater sleeve, more of a turtleneck scarf, if you will.
 The look resembled a super-cropped sweater, with the neckline and sleeves fully intact but the bodice cut just above the cleavage.
 This definitely appealed to me more, although I still didn’t believe the piece was wearable enough to really catch on.

 Is the look unusual?
 Yesit’s definitely the boldest sweater trend I’ve seen to date.
 Will it keep you warm like an actual sweater?
-No—not unless you’re someone who only needs their neck covered.
+No—not unless you’re someone who only needs their arms covered.
 Do I think it will continue to gain popularity?
 Yes—the look as already trickled down to fast-fashion retailers and small businesses, so it’s getting more attainable by the day.

 Our mission at STYLECASTER is to bring style to the people, and we only feature products we think you’ll love as much as we do.
 Please note that if you purchase something by clicking on a link within this story, we may receive a small commission of the sale.